YouTube Demonetization Rules — What You Need To Know

 The answer is to take control of your content with a dedicated video and live stream monetization platform.
-A place where you can monetize your videos any way you like and also get paid to stream live.
+A place where you can monetize your videos without YouTube, in any way you like, and also get paid to stream live.

 Let’s take a look at how a platform like ours handles monetization compared to YouTube.

 YouTube Ad Network

 PPV, Pay to Access, Tiered Subscriptions, Custom Ads, (Pre-post-mid-roll; VAST/VPAID).

 Basic free subscription option

 Fully flexible — paid or free tiered packages.

 2FA, 128-bit AES encryption, geo-restrictions, access codes, IP whitelisting, and more